 Influenza Vaccine – Schedule And Side Effects

 Vaccinations are important to prevent the flu virus from spreading to your kid, from infected persons.
-The vaccine is also essential to prevent super infections (bacterial infections that occur on top of the respiratory infection) in individuals affected by chronic lung conditions.
+The vaccine is also essential to prevent secondary infections (bacterial infections that occur on top of the respiratory infection) in individuals affected by chronic lung conditions.
 There are traditional flu vaccines (trivalent vaccines) and seasonal flu vaccines (quadrivalent vaccines).

 Seasonal vaccines should be taken every year.
 Generally, there are two different types of seasonal flu vaccines: injections and nasal spray vaccines.
 Recently, scientists have come up with an intra-dermal vaccine that can be injected into the skin rather than in the muscle (4).